 #51 THU GEM

 Christo Javacheff and Jeanne-Claude de Guillebon were born on the same Thursday in the zodiac sign of Gemini.
 This makes Jupiter the ruler of each of their INNER Selves and Mercury the ruler of both of their OUTER Selves.
-And as “time twins,” they automatically share the same #51 THU GEM Dayology Signature.
+And as with all “time twins,” the sharing of the same doubled rulers creates a special world experience that only they could create and enjoy so much.

 Gemini determines the OUTER nature of these two artists.
-Both exemplify a clever and witty capacity to view life.
+Both exemplify an inventive, clever and witty capacity to view life.
 While the purpose of their art is not easily articulated, Christo and Jeanne-Claude most definitely had a message to communicate.
 It was LOOK AROUND AND SEE WHAT WE HAVE RIGHT HERE.
-People participating in these monumental installations felt as as if they had been momentarily transported into another world.
+People visiting these monumental installations often expressed as if they had been momentarily transported into another world.